Henningzen/.emacs.d/README.md

 likely stuck with Emacs for life, due to Clojure being my main focus and Org-mode is my primary way of organizing myself.

+This second time over I have also consulted and copied from [Christian Johansen](https://github.com/cjohansen) .emacs.d repo, according to what has been stated in the [README.md](https://github.com/cjohansen/.emacs.d/blob/master/README.md)

+>"I recommend starting with a blank emacs + Technomancy's better-defaults
+>package, and then dig through this repo for useful nuggets, instead of
+>forking it directly."

 Feel free to clone or copy.
 Emacs is most recommendable, even though it can be very intrusive and dangerously addictive.